-Employees are encouraged to share ideas and suggestions, no matter what their position within the company.
-The manager has the final say — but they actively seek other opinions and take these into account before they make that last call.
+Encourage employees to share ideas and suggestions, no matter what their position within the company.
+The manager has the final say.
+But they actively seek other opinions and take these into account before they make that last call.

 This approach allows for more diverse perspectives, which can lead to improved creativity — not to mention problems being solved faster.
 Two heads are better than one, after all!
 Employees also feel valued and empowered because they can see their decisions and roles within the company make a difference.